Asparagus virus 1: Maintenance and propagation hosts

 The most commonly used maintenance and propagation host species are Asparagus officinalis, Chenopodium amaranticolor, C. quinoa, Tetragonia tetragonioides.

 Histopathology

 The virus can be best detected in leaves, stems, roots, and mesophyll of the infected plant.
 Virions are found in the cytoplasm.

 Cytopathology

 Inclusions are present in infected cells.
 Inclusion bodies in the host cell are found in the cytoplasm.
 Cytoplasmic inclusions are pinwheels.
 Inclusions do not contain mature virions.

 Geographical distribution

-The virus is probably distributed worldwide (wherever asparagus is grown commercially).
+Well-documented cases of AV-1 have been reported in Germany, Japan, the United States of America, and Italy.
+The virus is likely to be distributed worldwide wherever asparagus is grown commercially.